Abner261/README_File_For_AirBnB_clone_V3/README.md

 - File: `api/v1/views/index.py`

 5. [Not found]()

-mandatory
-Score: 0.0% (Checks completed: 0.0%)
-Designers are really creative when they have to design a “404 page”, a “Not found”… 34 brilliantly designed 404 error pages
+- Designers are really creative when they have to design a “404 page”, a “Not found”… 34 brilliantly designed 404 error pages

-Today it’s different, because you won’t use HTML and CSS, but JSON!
+- Today it’s different, because you won’t use HTML and CSS, but JSON!

-In api/v1/app.py, create a handler for 404 errors that returns a JSON-formatted 404 status code response.
+- In api/v1/app.py, create a handler for 404 errors that returns a JSON-formatted 404 status code response.
 The content should be: "error": "Not found"

 ```sh
 guillaume@ubuntu:~/AirBnB_v3$ curl -X GET http://0.0.0.0:5000/api/v1/nop